mishankov/vite-svelte-trpc/README.md

 This template should help get you started developing with Vite, Svelte and tRPC combo

+## Features

+- HMR for client code with Vite and automatic build and restart for server with tcx on file changes
+- Playwright setup for E2E tests
+- GitHub Actions workflow with build, lint and test steps
+- Dependabot setup to keep dependencies updated
+- Express server to serve SPA and handle tRPC API calls

 ## How to work with this template?

 ### Fork and clone this repo